Internet-Draft The HTTP QUERY Method December 2024

 3. The "Accept-Query" Header Field

 Accept-Query's value applies to every URI on the server that shares the same path; in other words, the query component is ignored.
-If requests to the same resource return different Accept-Query values, the most recently received fresh (per Section 4.2 of [HTTP-CACHING]) value is used.
+If requests to the same resource return different Accept-Query values, the most recently received fresh value (per Section 4.2 of [HTTP-CACHING]) is used.

 4. Security Considerations